- What do I do to get a card?

 If an employee moves to another KSU department, the old department’s card does not transfer to the new department.
 The new department must initiate the process to obtain a new card for the employee.
 The old card should be returned to our office along with the BPC Account Action Form.

-Complete the BPC Account Action form to request the changes and send it to 220 Anderson Hall.
+Complete the BPC Account Action form to request the changes and send it to 2323 Anderson Ave., Ste.
+500.

 The BPC should only be used by the cardholder appearing on the card.